Functions

 Example

-The following example creates a stack that sends a single text message to a user.
+The following example creates a journey that sends a single text message to a user.
 The content of the message says "Hello this is my first text.".

 card TextCard do